 City walkability is an urban planning concept that emphasizes pedestrian convenience and close, walkable access to everyday necessities.

 For thousands of years, city design was tailored for pedestrians.
-Before cars and mass transit changed the fabric of city life, shops and other services needed to be located in close proximity to residential areas.
+Before cars and mass transit changed the fabric of city life, shops and other services had to be located close to residential areas.
 However, the invention of the automobile in the late 19th century deprioritized the walkability of cities.

 Cars allowed people to live farther away from city centers and their urban offices and workplaces.
-But this resulted in the construction of thousands of sprawling suburbs that forced suburbanites to spend their money on car maintenance and gasoline.
+But this led to the construction of thousands of sprawling suburbs, forcing suburbanites to spend their money on car maintenance and gasoline.
 And as the suburbs spread outwards, parks and neighborhoods alike were demolished to make room for freeways, parking lots, and garages.

 City walkability today